 02. Build the form of the shadow

 Next, I create two separate layers for the character and background.
 Then I paint the shape of the shadow of the character.
-In this stage, I ignore the local colour and only capture the form of the shadows.
+At this stage, I ignore the local colour and only capture the form of the shadows.
 It’s preparation for using the Mixer brushes, later on in the process.

 03. Add the local colour